monix/monix.io/_tut/docs/3x/reactive/observable.md

 // 4: done
 ```

-The order of execution of `Tasks` inside `mapParallelOrdered` is nondeterministic but they will be always passed to the downstream in the FIFO order, i.e. all `done` prints will have increasing indices in this example.
+The order of execution of `Tasks` inside `mapParallelOrdered` is nondeterministic, but they will always be passed to the downstream in the FIFO order, i.e. all `done` prints will have increasing indices in this example.
 In case we don't need this guarantee, we can use `mapParallelUnordered` which is faster.
 The code above would result in the following output:

 ```